 Most libraries import and remove patron records once a year.
 Depending on how you manage your patrons, there are different steps to ensuring your patron database is properly kept clean and up-to-date.

-Update Expired Cards
+Update Expired Accounts

-Skip if card expiration dates are disabled.
+Skip if account dates are disabled.

-For example, if the patron's policy has Days Patron's Card is Active set to 365 and the utility is run on May 30, 2019, the patron's new expiration date would be May 29, 2020.
+For example, if the patron's policy has Days Patron's Account is Active set to 365 and the utility is run on May 30, 2019, the patron's new expiration date would be May 29, 2020.

 - Go to Tools > Utilities.